Blog: Converted Wristwatches - Transitional? No.

 Le Roy Advert for Bracelet Watches 1887

 Purpose made men's wristwatches also appeared much earlier than many people think, around 1900.
 After all, what is the difference between ladies' watches and men's watches?
 A man's watch is usually larger and plainer, more masculine, in appearance; hardly rocket science.
-The wearing of a wristwatch was a matter of taste and fashion, and there was no demand for wristwatches from civilian men, who generally didn't wear things around their wrists.
+The wearing of a wristwatch was a matter of taste and fashion.
+Even though every army office wore a wristwatch, there was no demand for wristwatches from civilian men, who generally didn't wear things around their wrists.
 Because of this there was no mass market for men's wristwatches until the Great War, when large numbers of men joined the armies of Europe.
 They saw officers routinely wearing wristwatches; a practice which the new recruits quickly took up.

 So before the Great War there was also simply no need to convert pocket watches into unsatisfactory wristwatches.
 If a man wanted a wristwatch, he could just go out and buy one.
 And in fact, military officers did just that.
 Advertisements from the period mention that wristwatches were sold to automobilists, balloonists, horse riders, and to military men, who were the largest group of customers for them.
 The vast majority of civilian men didn't wear a wristwatch, because it simply wasn't seen as necessary or fashionable.